How to Fix a Toilet that Bubbles/Gurgles When Flushed

 Why Does a Toilet Bubble When Flushed?

-A toilet bowl is designed to retain some water at the bottom, in what is called the P-trap This water acts as a barrier preventing sewer gases/smell from coming up to your bathroom.
+A toilet bowl is designed to retain water at the P-trap’s bottom.
+This water is a barrier preventing sewer gases/smells from entering your bathroom.

-When your toilet bubbles/gurgles every time you flush it, it is a sign that either the drainpipe or vent stack are clogged, or the septic tank is full.
-This creates negative air pressure inside the pipes which is forced out through the toilet bowl water in form of air bubbles, sometimes with a gurgling sound.
+When your toilet bubbles/gurgles every time you flush it, it is a sign that either the drainpipe or vent stack is clogged or the septic tank is full.
+This creates negative air pressure inside the pipes, which is forced out through the toilet bowl water in air bubbles, sometimes with a gurgling sound.

-A bubbling/gurgling toilet should be fixed as soon as possible as it is a sign of a bigger problem waiting to happen.
-If your toilet bubbles when flushed it means your waste is not flowing out, but is rather building up in the drainpipe.
+A bubbling/gurgling toilet should be fixed as soon as possible, as it is a sign of a bigger problem waiting to happen.
+If your toilet bubbles when flushed, your waste is not flowing out but is building up in the drainpipe.

-Every time you flush the toilet, it displaces air out of the pipe which escape through the bottom of the toilet in form of air bubbles.
+Every time you flush the toilet, it displaces air out of the pipe, which escapes through the bottom of the toilet in air bubbles.

-If a toilet that is bubbling when flushed is not fixed in good time, it will lead into a backup.
-A backup happens where instead of the toilet channeling the waste into the city’s sewer lines it flows back to your toilet, bathtub drain, sink drain or any other drain in the house.
+If a toilet bubbling when flushed is not fixed in good time, it will lead to a backup.
+A backup happens where instead of the toilet channeling the waste into the city’s sewer lines, it flows back to your toilet, bathtub drain, sink drain, or any other drain in the house.

 How a Toilet Works

-Toilets are dependent on gravity in order to flush and that is why the water tank is placed above the bowl.
-When you flush the toilet, a large volume of water is released into the bowl forcefully in a short period of time.
+Toilets depend on gravity to flush, which is why the water tank is placed above the bowl.
+When you flush the toilet, a large volume of water is released into the bowl forcefully in a short period.

-This sudden dumping of water into the bowl causes a pressure differential between the bowl and the drainpipe.
+This sudden water dumping into the bowl causes a pressure differential between the bowl and the drainpipe.
 This pressure imbalance initiates the siphoning of the waste into the toilet drainpipe.
-The waste therefore flows through the drain and into the city’s sewer lines.
+The waste, therefore, flows through the drain and into the city’s sewer lines.
 Read more on how a toilet works here.

-A little amount of water flows into the toilet bowl from the tank.
-This is the water you see at the bottom of the toilet bowl which prevents sewer gases from coming up into the bathroom and entire house.
+A small amount of water flows into the toilet bowl from the tank.
+This is the water at the bottom of the toilet bowl, which prevents sewer gases from entering the bathroom and the entire house.

-The sewer gases instead move up the vent stack and escape through the roof of the house.
-If the vent stuck is blocked, the air will have no way of moving out and therefore will force their way through the toilet bowl which results into a bubbling toilet after flushing.
+The sewer gases instead move up the vent stack and escape through the house’s roof.
+If the vent stack is blocked, the air will have no way of moving out and, therefore, will force its way through the toilet bowl, which results in a bubbling toilet after flushing.

 How to Isolate a Toilet That Bubbles After Flushing

-A house has a network of drainpipes from the toilets, sinks, laundry rooms and bathtubs which all link up into the main house drainpipe before flowing out to the sewer line and finally into into the city sewer line.
+A house has a network of drainpipes from the toilets, sinks, laundry rooms, and bathtubs, which all link up into the main house drainpipe before flowing out to the sewer line and finally into the city sewer line.

 Before you start fixing a toilet that bubbles/gurgles when flushed, you need to be sure whether it is only the toilet that is clogged or the entire house drainage is clogged.